microsoft/dev-proxy/README.md

   </video>
 </p>

-Microsoft Graph Developer Proxy is a command line tool that simulates real world behaviours of Microsoft Graph, locally.
+Microsoft Graph Developer Proxy is a command line tool that simulates real world behaviours of Microsoft Graph and other APIs, locally.

-Microsoft Graph Developer Proxy aims to provide a better way to test applications that use Microsoft Graph.
+Microsoft Graph Developer Proxy aims to provide a better way to test applications that use Microsoft Graph and other APIs.
 Using the proxy to simulate errors, mock responses and demonstrate behaviours like throttling, developers can identify and fix issues in their code early in the development cycle before they reach production.

 ## Get started